 Solubility and extraction can be affected by a wide range of things: the coffee’s genetic characteristics, grind size, water mineral content, roast degree, brew methods…

 Sometimes a brew method that works well for one type of coffee might not work as well for another.
 This means getting the perfect brew can require some detective work.
 Baristas will often refer to “dialing in” a coffee.
 They typically start with a single recipe, and then make adjustments in dose or grind setting to affect the flavor.
 They will continue dialing in until they get an extraction with which they’re happy.

-Let’s dive deeper into brewing by dividing it into two basic categories: immersion and infusion.
+Let’s dive deeper into brewing by dividing it into two basic categories: immersion and percolation.

 Brewing by immersion means the coffee grounds are fully submersed in water.
 This water then extracts the coffee over time.

 Probably the most common immersion brewing method is the French press, but others exist too: the vacpot siphon, the Clever, the AeroPress, and the coffee industry’s standard quality evaluation technique, cupping.
 Most cold brew methods that involve a long soak (like a Toddy) are also immersion.